TrevorJA/Pywr_DRB_documentation/_sources/Overview/DRB/drb_planning_management.md

 To achieve their multiple water resource management objectives, the DRBC and its partners have undertaken (and continue to pursue) a wide range of initiatives, including:

 1. Developing and implementing comprehensive water resource plans, policies, and regulations to guide the sustainable use and protection of the basin's water resources.
-2. Investing in infrastructure improvements to enhance the basin's water storage capacity, flood mitigation capabilities, and ecosystem health.
+2. Investing in infrastructure improvements to help protect against floods and droughts.
 3. Conducting research and monitoring to improve understanding of the basin and to inform decision-making and adaptive management strategies.
 4. Engage with diverse stakeholders, including water users, government agencies, non-governmental organizations, and the public, to build consensus on water management priorities.